YixiOy/pdsnd_github/README.md

 ## The Bikeshare project

-This project does the following:
+This project does the following

 - Asks user to specify a city, month, and day to analyze.
 	- Returns: